 The extent of invasive species currently documented as present at Canyon Lake lands and waters is presented in Table 2.8.
 While efforts are made to prevent and eradicate invasive species from the lands and waters at Canyon Lake, special attention is given to particularly destructive species, including the zebra mussel (Dreissena Polymorpha).
 Population levels of zebra mussels at several Texas lakes have quickly risen to levels that are impacting raw water intakes for water supply and internal piping.
 At present these impacts are mainly in the form of increased maintenance costs due to having to remove the mussels.
 The Zebra mussel is roughly 1.5 inches long and is characterized by an alternating light and dark stripped pattern resembling zebra stripes on two connected hard shells.
 As of June 2017, zebra mussels were positively documented in Canyon Lake.
 Precautions are being taken and educational and warning signs are posted at the lake and affiliated websites.
+Currently, USACE is working with TPWD to help educate the public at Canyon Lake, including creating a series of informational YouTube videos for boaters, hunters, and anglers.
 Management plans will be formulated in the coming months to address zebra mussels at Canyon Lake.

 Terrestrial invasive species at Canyon Lake include the Chinese tallow tree (Triadica sebifera), Chinaberry tree (Melia azedarach), willow baccharis (Baccharis salicina) and caster beans (Ricinus communis).
 The Chinese tallow tree is a deciduous species with a 12" to 18" crooked trunk and a height of 50 feet at maturity.
-The USDA first introduced it to the Gulf coast in the 1900's to develop a soapmaking industry from the seeds.
+The USDA first introduced it to the Gulf coast in the 1900's to develop a soap-making industry from the seeds.
 Eradication of the tree is difficult due to its fast growth and ability to adapt to all soils.
 The species causes large-scale ecosystem modification by replacing native vegetation thereby reducing native species diversity that, in turn, has a negative effect on wildlife.
 Additionally, the plant is toxic to humans and cattle and can cause dermatitis on contact.